 Many cannabis growers decide to grow their weed using soil instead of other media like Rockwool, coco coir, or perlite.
 And while growing in soil is easy, choosing the right soil mix can be confusing for beginning growers.
 All grounds are not created equal; different soils hold different amounts of nutrients and water that your plants feed on.

 To choose a soil mix, you should calculate how much water and nutrients your plants will need throughout their growth.
-In the veg stage, cannabis plants require high nitrogen levels to grow lots of leaves and stems, but in the bloom stage, they use more phosphorus which helps them produce buds. [pull out some charts from research about Cannabis nutrient needs in the bloom stage]
+In the veg stage, cannabis plants require high nitrogen levels to grow lots of leaves and stems, but in the bloom stage, they use more phosphorus which helps them produce buds.

 The following chart shows how much of each nutrient (N-P-K) and pH your soil should have: [insert an image with the needed ratios and an example of a specific soil mix that follows those guidelines, like using Fox Farm Ocean Forest soil mix.]
 If there aren’t enough nutrients or the pH is wrong, your plants will suffer from nutrient deficiencies and burned tips.